 In 1970 Orville formed a corporation with his sons Roy and Merrill, later joined by his grandson Terry Brunson.
 They have worked hard for over 30 years to bring to you nature’s own sweetener with all its wholesome delicious goodness.
 To this day they still enjoy beekeeping and offering the best honey on the market.
-Like their fathers before, Brian, Brent, Kendall, and Clay are continuing the “Cox Honey” tradition.
+Like their fathers before, Brian, Brent, and Kendall are continuing the “Cox Honey” tradition.
 With a firm understanding of the past, they are looking to the future with optimism and high hopes.
-They have a solid commitment to offering the purest and best honey on the market.
-They also have a firm resolve to not give into market pressures by cheapening the Cox Honey name.
+Moreover, they have a solid commitment to offering the purest and best honey on the market.
+Furthermore, they have a firm resolve to not give into market pressures by cheapening the Cox Honey name.
 Today, Cox’s Honey offers Pure Clover Honey and Delicious Creamed Honey.